Yoric/Fosdem-2018/binast.md

 ---

-## The problem
+## Making the web fast enough?

 - On the web, there's no such thing as fast enough.
 - JavaScript has become very fast but...

+---

+## ...looking at trends

+- How much JS in Google Sheets, Google Docs, Yahoo!, LinkedIn, Facebook?
+    - 3-7 compressed Mb+ JS code.
 --

-- Google Sheets, Google Docs, Yahoo!, LinkedIn, Facebook: 3-7 compressed Mb+ JS code.
 - Updated *very* often.
+    - Sometimes every 5 minutes.
+--
-- Facebook: 500-900ms just *parsing* JavaScript (Chrome & Firefox).
+- Facebook: 500-900ms just *parsing* JavaScript
+    - Chrome & Firefox.
+--
 - And things are only getting worse.

 ---